clvrmktg/clvr/content/_index.md

 # Hero
 title = 'Bahamas Web Design'
+proposition_heading = 'Manage Your Business, Not Your Website'
+# proposition_heading = "We create fast, secure websites and keep them running"
-proposition_heading = 'Manage Your Business, Not Your Website' subtitle = "We build fast, secure, SEO-friendly websites for Bahamian businesses — helping you get online, reach more customers, and focus on what matters most."
+subtitle = "We build fast, secure, SEO-friendly websites for Bahamian businesses — helping you get online, reach more customers, and focus on what matters most."
+# subtitle = "We’ll get you online, help you reach more customers, and save time so you can manage your business, not your website."

 [hero]
-path = "young-black-woman-working-laptop-bahamas-cafe-clever-brand-colors.jpg"
+path = "young-black-woman-blue-hoodie-pointing.jpg"
 alt = "Young Black woman working on a laptop at a colorful café in The Bahamas, sipping coffee and smiling"

 [snapshot]
+heading = """
+Smart, Stress-Free Web Design
+"""
-heading = "Hassle-Free Web Design, Every Time" text = """
+text = """
-We provide specialized web design, development, and maintenance services for small to medium-sized businesses in The Bahamas — solutions that prioritize your goals, delight your customers, and deliver results on time and on budget.
+We design, develop, and maintain websites for small and medium-sized businesses in The Bahamas — solutions that focus on your goals, delight your customers, and deliver results on time and on budget.

-- **User-Focused Design**: We create websites that are intuitive, easy to navigate, and crafted for a seamless user experience.
+- **User-Focused:** Websites that are intuitive, easy to navigate, and built for a seamless experience.
-- **Results-Driven**: Our designs don’t just look good—they convert visitors into customers and help grow your business.
+- **Results-Driven:** Designs that convert visitors into customers and help your business grow.
-- **Best Practices**: We follow proven web design standards to ensure your site performs at its best, both in design and functionality.
+- **Proven Process:** Built with industry best practices to ensure performance, security, and reliability.
 """

 [snapshot.image]
 path = "bahamas-web-design-collaboration-clever-marketing.jpg"
 alt = "Young Bahamian man and woman collaborating on a website design at a bright modern workspace in Nassau, The Bahamas"